manuelbomi/Data-Architect-Procedure-for-Designing-a-Scalable-Logical-Data-Model-with-ER-Studio/README.md

 ---

 Open the ER/Studio software, go to file and select new.
-Select Relational (for reational databases)
+Select Relational (for relational databases)

 ![Image](https://github.com/user-attachments/assets/8b5a656e-a0a1-4b98-b4b0-087ee42a9896)

 ---
+Right click main model and click Create Submodel

 ![Image](https://github.com/user-attachments/assets/35f1d531-5a27-4f72-870f-635a058a23f4)

 ---
+Name the submodel as 'Training'

 ![Image](https://github.com/user-attachments/assets/18011a1d-d205-4be2-8be4-41f92ee02cc7)